A Deterministic Approximation to Neural SDEs: Bidimensional Moment Matching

 \section{Bidimensional Moment Matching}

-In this section we derive a novel deterministic solution to the nested marginal as defined in Eq. \ref{eq:nested_marginal_1}.
-We craft our solution in four steps steps: (i) discretizing the NSDE in Eq. \ref{eq:euler_maruyama}, (ii) approximating the marginal process distribution at every time point as a normal density in Eq. \ref{eq:mom-match}, (iii) analytically marginalizing out the Wiener process noise from moment matching update rules in Eqs. \ref{eq:moment-matching-mean} and \ref{eq:moment-matching-cov}, (iv) approximating the intractable terms in the moment calculations in Sec. \ref{subsec:drift_moments}, \ref{subsec:diff_moments}, and \ref{subsec:cross_cov}.
+In this section, we derive a novel deterministic approximation to the transition kernel $p(x(t_{n+1})|x(t_n))$, when dynamics is governed by a NSDE as defined in Eq. \ref{eq:nsde}.
+We craft our solution in four steps: (i) discretizing the NSDE in Eq. \ref{eq:euler_maruyama}, (ii) approximating the process distribution at every discretization point as a normal density in Eq. \ref{eq:mom-match}, (iii) analytically marginalizing out the Wiener process noise from moment matching update rules in Eqs. \ref{eq:moment-matching-mean} and \ref{eq:moment-matching-covariance}, (iv) approximating the intractable terms in the moment calculations in Sec. \ref{subsec:drift_moments}, \ref{subsec:diff_moments}, and \ref{subsec:cross_cov}.

-Instead of solving the FPK equation, we may obtain an approximation to the transition kernel $p(z(t_{n+1})|z(t_n))$ by firstly solving for the next state $z(t_{n+1})$ as in Eq. \ref{eq:nsde_solution}.
+Instead of solving the FPK equation, we may obtain an approximation to the transition kernel $p(x(t_{n+1})|x(t_n))$ by firstly solving for the next state $x(t_{n+1})$ as in Eq. \ref{eq:nsde_solution}.
 Since the Wiener process injects randomness to any arbitrarily small time interval, the solution of any NSDE with drift and diffusion networks with at least one hidden layer is analytically intractable.
-In the following we refer to the discretized version of the continuous stochastic process $z(t_n)$ as $z_k$.
-For notational clarity, we assume a uniform discretization, though the choice of the time step size $\Delta t > 0$ is arbitrary and can be chosen dynamically if desired.
-As a numerical approximation to Eq. \ref{eq:nsde_solution}, we adopt the {\it Euler-Maruyama} (EM) method due to its computational efficiency, which follows the update rule
+As a numerical approximation to Eq. \ref{eq:nsde_solution}, we adopt the {\it Euler-Maruyama} (EM) method due to its computational efficiency.
+For notational clarity, we assume an evenly spaced discretization, though the time step size $\Delta t > 0$ can be chosen dynamically if desired.
+We discretize the interval $t_{n+1}-t_n$ into $K$ steps such that $t_{n+1}=t_n + K\Delta t$.
+Without loss of generality, we refer to the discretized version of $x(t_n)$ as $x_0$, respectively to $x(t_{n+1})$ as $x_K$.
+The EM method follows the update rule

-where $\Delta w_k \sim \mathcal{N}(0, \Delta t)$.
+where $ w_k \sim \mathcal{N}(0, \Delta t)$.
 This solution amounts to the below approximation of the transition kernel